Turtles at the Bottom 🐢

 \[\begin{align} Q &= -W \\ &= \int P\ dV \\ &= NkT \int_{V_i}^{V_f} \frac{1}{V}\ dV \\ &= NkT \ln \frac{V_f}{V_i} \end{align}\]

-The other type of process is called adiabatic.
-It’s where no heat enters or leaves the system.
-In practice, this is acheived by thermally insulating the system from its environment.
+Adiabatic processes are where no heat enters or leaves a system.
+In practice, this is acheived by thermally insulating a system from its environment.
 How does internal energy change in this case?
 From the first law,

 \[\Delta U = W\]